Mojasagwe/taxiranklocatorbackend/README.md

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

+## CI/CD Pipeline

+This project uses GitHub Actions for continuous integration and deployment.

+### CI Pipeline Features

+- **Automated Testing**: Runs all tests on each push to main branch and pull requests
+- **Code Quality**: Uses SonarQube to analyze code quality and detect issues
+- **Security Scanning**: OWASP Dependency Check for detecting vulnerabilities in dependencies
+- **Artifact Generation**: Creates deployable JAR files
+- **Automatic Deployment**: Deploys to Heroku automatically when pushing to main branch

+### Setting up the CI/CD Pipeline

+// ... rest of existing content ...